harveyAJ/williams-racing/README.md

 and all but poorly documented and run by one guy)

 There are two services:
-- The `Loader` - basically it's just a migration script, it loads up the CSV data and insert it into Postgres.
+- The `RaceDataApp.Loader` - basically it's just a migration script, it loads up the CSV data and insert it into Postgres.
 I could've made this a simple console app but thought I was going to add endpoints on the ingestion end... then I didn't have time to change it to a console app... so it's a web app now.. oh well
-- The `Reader` - that's the API, it's got 2 methods to return
+- The `RaceDataApp.Reader` - that's the API, it's got 2 methods to return
    - A summary per circuit including circuit details, fastest lap across all races and total races completed.
    - A summary per driver including number of times they have been on the podium and the total number of races entered.

-There is an _extremely bare bone_ frontend, that's just an Angular app that talks to the `Reader` service.
+- The `RaceDataApp.Ui` - an _extremely bare bone_ frontend, that's just an Angular app that talks to the `Reader` service.
+- The `RaceDataApp.AppHost` is the Aspire service that bundles everything up together

 ALl of this is orchestrated together by `Aspire` (it's a Docker compose++ basically).
 This will spin up the Postgres database for you in a Docker container, as well as the other 2 services (and the frontend)

 ## Improvements

-- It's taking ages to load up the `lap_time` (a good minute or two), There are ways of making this faster but I ran out of time.
+- It's taking ages to load up the `lap_time` (a few minutes), There are ways of making this faster but I ran out of time (e.g. removing all the constraints such as primary and foreign keys before inserting the data.. add the constraints once all data is loaded OR use `COPY`)

+This is the time it's taken on my machine:

+`Completed Migration1000 in 272.944s`

 - In the items returns by driver-summary, there's a small issue how the datetime is deserialized for the `dob` field